hep-gc/docker/shoal-server/README.md

-# docker-shoal-server
+# shoal-server Dockerfile

+This Dockerfile triggers an autobuild on the Docker Hub Registery for an image containing the shoal-server component of the [Shoal](https://github.com/hep-gc/shoal) web cache publishing system.
+For details of how shoal works checkout the [Shoal GitHib Page](https://github.com/hep-gc/shoal).

+##Configuration

-Configuration: Edit the configuration file /etc/shoal/shoal_server.conf
+Edit the configuration file /etc/shoal/shoal_server.conf

 The RabbitMQ server can be installed by running yum install rabbitmq Alternately there is a Docker Container with RabbitMQ already installed uvichep/shoal-server-rabbitmq

+##Running Container

-Running Container: expose port 80 - HTTP, 5671 & 5672 - AMQP with and without TLS
+Expose port 80 - HTTP, 5671 & 5672 - AMQP with and without TLS

-Overview:

-Shoal is a scalable squid cache publishing and advertising tool developed for highly dynamic environments.

-There are the three components to shoal.

-Server: shoal-server maintains the list of running squids.
-Through RabbitMQ it handles incoming AMQP messages from squid servers.
-An ordered list of squids can be retrieved in a json format through the REST interface.
-A human formatted web interface is also provided.

-Agent: shoal-agent runs on squid servers publishing their load and IP to the shoal-server through json formatted AMQP messages at regular intervals.

-Client: shoal-client is a reference client that can be used to contact the shoal-server through the REST interface.

-Shoal was developed and is maintained by the University of Victoria High Energy Physics Research Computation Group.

-It lives on GitHub: github.com/hep-gc/shoal
+##DockerHub

+All docker images are autobuilt on DockerHub from a CentOS 6 base.
+See the  [uvichep docker page](https://registry.hub.docker.com/repos/uvichep/).

+##GitHub

+The shoal-server Docker image is autobuilt from the [shoal-server Dockerfile](https://github.com/hep-gc/docker-shoal/blob/master/shoal-server/Dockerfile) on GitHub.